 The Crop tool also lets you change the video’s aspect ratio to some preconfigured sizes, including Square, 16:9, 5:7, 3:4, 2:3, or freeform.
 The tool, at the upper right of the screen, is highlighted in yellow when selected.

 How to apply adjustments

-The Adjustment tools are perhaps the most useful of the new video editing capabilities in the updated Photos app.
-Here, you can fine-tune your videos in the same manner as photos.
+iOS offers a thorough video editing outfit in the Photos app that you can explore by clicking on the adjustment tools option.
+You will find that editing your videos employs many of the same adjustments as editing your photos.
 You get controls for exposure, highlights, shadows, contrast, brightness, black point, saturation, vibrancy, warmth, tint, sharpness definition, noise reduction, and vignette.
 You can customize each adjustment with the bottom dial.